The killing of PM Olof Palme: Part I (DRAFT)

 An attempt to make sense of the January 1986 ACC/SOPS document and the December 1985 ACC/SOPS document bringing up the upcoming assassination of Swedish PM Olof Palme (28 February 1986).

 In September 1985, the Swedish Social Democrats with their leader Olof Palme won the elections despite an enormous media campaign against him.
 Some media had accused him of being mentally ill as well as pro-Russian.
 His “Common Security” project had brought together leading figures from Western countries, the Soviet Union, and the Third World.
-His dialogue with the Soviets led the U.S. and the British to accuse him of being “a Soviet agent of influence”.
+His proposal for a nuclear weapons free zone made the Americans and the British furious.
+His dialogue with the Soviets led the U.S. and the British services to accuse him of being “a Soviet agent of influence”.
 He had supported Vietnam’s fight for independence in 1960s and 1970s, the ANC’s struggle for freedom in South Africa and he had supported the Sandinistas in Nicaragua, while the U.S. was mining their harbors.
 Swedish right-wingers described Palme as a traitor, and they argued that his welfare state was too expensive.
 Money should instead go to the defense of Sweden against a Soviet aggression, they said.
-From early 1980s, Sweden experienced intrusions on an almost “daily basis” of what was believed to be “Soviet submarines” deep into Swedish archipelagoes and naval bases.
-The Swedish Navy used depth charges and mines against the submarines.
-In three years, the number of Swedes considering the Soviet Union as unfriendly, or a direct threat increased from 25-30 % to 83 %.
-Sweden became a different country.

 Still, Olof Palme received almost 50 percent of the votes in the general elections in autumn 1985.
 Mass media described his peace initiatives as “appeasement policy” with dangerous consequences.
 When he was shot in February 1986, my first reaction was: “They finally did it”.
 It was certainly no surprise.
 He had been prime minister for more than 11 years (1969-76 and 1982-86).
 The political climate was tense – he was unacceptable to both the Americans and the British.
 When a friend of mine, Ola Frithiofson, went with Olof Palme to Heathrow (London) in 1981, airport security stopped Olof Palme, the only passenger to be stopped, opened his luggage and put up all his private belongings on the table for everyone to see.
 It was obviously done to bully him.

 This article is not an investigation into the murder case, but rather an attempt to look into a couple of documents that might be of use to understand the killing of Prime Minister Palme.
 There are now declassified documents from the Police Inquiry, partly declassified U.S. and UK documents, there are private documents and leaked documents linked to people from the intelligence services.
 I will start by looking at the ACC/SOPS document presented by a former CIA officer for Editorial writer Olle Alsén at Swedish daily Dagens Nyheter in the early 1990s.
-The Allied Clandestine Committee (ACC) delt with the Stay Behinds that were initiated in all West-European countries after World War II as armed resistance groups to be activated in case of a Soviet occupation.
-From the 1960s, some Stay Behinds were also used in the domestic struggle against the Socialists.
+The Allied Clandestine Committee (ACC) dealt with the Stay Behinds that were initiated in all West-European countries after World War II as armed resistance groups to be activated in case of a Soviet occupation.
+From the 1960s, some Stay Behinds were also used in the domestic struggle against the Socialists or Communists.
 Special Operation Forces were training with the Stay Behinds and were coordinated by the Special Operations Planning Staff (SOPS).
 At the ACC/SOPS meetings, there was also a NATO ITAC (Intelligence Tactical Assessment Center) representative from the CIA, who is said to have leaked this document.
 Some people have dismissed it without a deeper analysis.
 I am not able to verify it, but my intention here is to try to have a serious look at it rather than brushing it aside or dismissing it.

 The ACC/SOPS document